anderslatif/MRO/README.md

 ## Why

 - You want to quickly generate an overview of your database.
+(It should take less than a minute to try.)

 - You want to backup your database schema and version them.